-However, once the guests arrived, we found ourselves stuck - not in a romantic movie, but in a cliché as old as time: Husband would be out in the hall entertaining the guests, while I would be standing for hours in the kitchen - trying to figure out the intricate science of cooking 3 dishes on one stove and somehow serving them all in one temperature bracket.
+However, once the guests arrived, we found ourselves stuck - not in a romantic movie, but in a cliché as old as time: Mister would be out in the hall entertaining the guests, while I would be standing for hours in the kitchen - trying to figure out the intricate science of cooking 3 dishes on one stove and somehow serving them all in one temperature bracket.

 You cook the rotis, and the dal gets cold.